VuokkoVuorinnen/GettingHome/README.md

 Install needed gems

+Create the /var/www/html/nmbs directory and copy the following files in there:
+* logo-nmbs-sncb.ashx
+* disable-collapse.js
+* sticky-footer-navbar.css

+Configure your apache/nginx to serve the directory

-Run it on a cron!
+Run the script on a cron!

 ## De Lijn